Audio

 Section titled “Bring-up”Stage 2 in build-specification.md §4.
 Run Stage 1c first (coprocessor.md) — the Pico must be alive before audio can be brought up against its I2S output.

-- Solder the MAX98357A breakout to three Pico 2 GPIO pins for I2S (BCLK / LRCLK / DIN) plus 5 V (shared 5V rail) and GND.
-Specific Pico GPIOs finalised at F2.
+- Solder the WM8960 codec breakout to the Pico 2 I2S pins (BCLK / LRCLK / DIN) and the I²C control pins (SDA / SCL) plus 5 V (shared 5V rail) and GND.
+Specific Pico I2S GPIOs and the I²C master/address are finalised at bring-up (Pico expected to own I²C).

-- Wire the speaker and 3.5 mm TRS jack to the amp’s differential outputs.
-The TRS jack’s normally-closed contact disconnects the speaker on plug insert.
+- Wire the Gikfun 2″ speaker to the codec’s speaker-amp output and the 3.5 mm TRS jack (stereo) to the headphone-amp output.
+Confirm the speaker auto-cuts on plug insert (switched-jack contact and/or codec jack-detect).

 - Test-play a YM2149 reference pattern: nOSh issues

 PSG_REG_WRITEframes over UART to set up channel A with a steady tone (e.g. 440 Hz square), thenPSG_RESETto silence.
-Validate clean audio + clean silence on reset.
+Validate clean audio on the speaker, clean stereo on headphones, and clean silence on reset.

 PCM voice bark